browserkids/web-components/README.md

     ```

 1. **[isElementInViewport()]**
-    Returns `true` if the given element is (fully) within the visible area of the viewport.
+    Returns `true` if the given element is within the boundaries of the given viewport coordinates or at least the amount specified.

+    You may adjust the following settings:

+    - `amount`, specify minimum amount of overlapping/intersection between target element and viewport.
+    - `viewport`, provide a custom viewport bounding rectangle.
+Default is `window` rectangle, like `{ bottom: window.innerHeight, left: 0, right: window.innerWidth, top: 0 }`.

 1. **[bindEventListeners()]**
     Finds all elements that have event listeners defined and binds them automatically.